anywhichway/reasondb/README.md

 Currently updates to object properties are indepedently saved to the database automatically; hence, it is not possible to treat a set of changes to an object as a single transaction.
 This will be a addressed in a subsequent release by extensions to the `insert` command that will prevent object activation and require explicit database updates to commit changes.

 ## Updates (reverse chronological order)

+2016-11-27 v0.2.3 Added `saveIndexAsync:true` as a database startup option.
+Saves indexes only during idle time, tripling or quadrupling insert speed for locally hosted databases.

 2016-11-25 v0.2.2 Introduced the use of `const` producing substantial performance improvements.
 Tested against local copy of Redis.